-With only two assets, the feasible set of portfolios is a line or curve as shown in the third column of graphs back in Figure 7-1.
-However, if we were to increase the number of assets, we would obtain an area like the shaded area in Figure 7-2.
+With only two assets, the feasible set of portfolios is a line or curve as shown in the third column of graphs in Figure 24-1.
+However, by increasing the number of assets we obtain an area, such as the shaded region in Figure 24-2.
 The points A, H, G, and E represent single securities (or portfolios containing only one security).
 All the other points in the shaded area and its boundaries, which comprise the feasible set, represent portfolios of two or more securities.
-Each point in this area represents a particular portfolio with a risk of $\sigma_p$ and an expected return of $\hat{r}p$ .
-For example, point X represents one such portfolio's risk and expected return, as do B, C, and D.
+Each point in this area represents a particular portfolio with a risk of σ_p and an expected return of \hat{r}p .
+For example, point X represents one such portfolio's risk and expected return, as do each of points B, C, and D.